Random Diophantine Equations in the Primes II: Introduction

 The following is our main result. \begin{thm} Suppose $n\ge d\ge 2$ with $(n,d)\notin\{(2,2),(3,3)\}$.
 Then for all

 we have

 \end{thm} In other words, when $n\ge d\ge 2$ and $(d,n)\notin\{(2,2),(3,3)\}$, for almost all homogeneous equations of degree $d$ in $n+1$ variables, if there is a solution in $\bR^{+}$ and in $\bZ_{p}^{\times}$ for all $p$, then the equation has a solution in the primes.
-In some previous work of the author \cite{h2023} they showed an analogous result for equations of the form $a_{1}x_{1}^{d}+...+a_{s}x_{s}^{d}=0$, under the assumption that $s\ge 3d+1$ when $d$ is even and $s\ge 3d+2$ when $d$ is odd.
+In some previous work of the author \cite{h2023} they showed an analogous result for equations of the form $a_{1}x_{1}^{d}+\cdots+a_{s}x_{s}^{d}=0$, under the assumption that $s\ge 3d+1$ when $d$ is even and $s\ge 3d+2$ when $d$ is odd.
 Both of these results only apply to almost all equations.
-In contrast, Cook and Magyar showed \cite{cm2014} that for any system of integral polynomial equations, a similar local-global principle holds for solubility in the primes, provided that the number of variables is sufficiently large (in terms of the degree) compared to the dimension of a certain variety defined in terms of the Jacobian matrix.
-The number of variables required here is very large in general, but in the case of a single homogeneous equation it was improved substantially by Yamagashi \cite{y2022}.
-The improvement reduced the growth from an exponential tower in $d$ to being $4^{d}$ times a polynomial in $d$.
+In contrast, Cook and Magyar showed \cite{cm2014} that for any system of integral polynomial equations, a similar local-global principle holds for solubility in the primes, provided that the number of variables is sufficiently large (in terms of the degree and number of equations) compared to the dimension of a certain variety defined in terms of the Jacobian matrix.
+The number of variables required here is very large in general, growing like an exponential tower in the degree $d$ even with a single equation.
+Under the assumption that the system is nonsingular, Liu and Zhao reduced the number of variables to $4^{d+2}d^{2}r^{5}$, where $d$ is the degree and $r$ is the number of equations \cite{lz2023}.
+In the case of quadratic forms, there has been work on showing a local-global principle for equations $f(\bx)=N$ for a fixed $N\in\bZ$ and $f$ a quadratic form.
+Liu \cite{l2011} showed this for a wide family of quadratic forms in any number of variables that is even and at least 10.
+Zhao \cite{z2016} improved this to any indefinite form in at least 9 variables, and finally Green \cite{g2021} showed it for forms in 8 variables, subject to mild non-degeneracy conditions.